jimmykallhagen/nordix-ai-memory/README.md

 # ZFS as a Memory Extension Layer for Local AI Inference

----

-## A theoretical framework for ZFS-backed memory extension in local AI inference.
-A systems-level approach to running large language models on commodity hardware
+ - A framework for ZFS-backed memory extension in local AI inference.

- - Just theoretical, not tested

 ---